ISS-SOA/FlipFlap_HW/README.md

 This will create a directory called `FlipFlap_HW/` in your current directory.

-Specify your local Ruby version using `rbenv`.
+Specify your local Ruby version using `rbenv local`.

 Run `bundle install` to install all gems in Gemfile.